kpoineal/ATZ-PesterLabs/labs/lab3/lab3.md

 5. **Run the Tests:**
    - Use the `Invoke-Pester` command to run the tests and verify that the function behaves as expected.

+6. 5. **Fix the test**
+   - Make the necessary adjustments to the PowerShell or the Pester test to make it correct! ✅

 ## Value of Pester Tests
 Pester tests are valuable for validating inputs because they:
 - Ensure that your function correctly handles both valid and invalid inputs.